Battle of Lake Baikal: Battle

 The ferry-icebreaker SS Baikal was armed and used by the Red Army during the battle.

 On 15 August 1918, the Czechoslovak fleet sailed out of Listvyanka.
 By noon on 16 August, the ships were about 8 km from the port in Mysovsk (now Babushkin) in heavy fog.
 After a few minutes, the fog started dissipating and the ships spotted Mysovsk.

 The Red Army forces defending the town were under the impression that the approaching ships were friendly vessels bringing in supplies.
 This allowed the ships to approach the harbor to a distance of approximately 4 km.
 By the time the defenders of Mysovsk realized their error, it was too late.
-The ferry-icebreaker SS Baikal tried to initiate fire upon the Czechoslovak ships but they were faster.
+The ferry-icebreaker SS Baikal tried to initiate fire upon the Czechoslovak ships but the latter were faster.
 They began to fire, both at the Baikal and at the harbor.
 The Baikal was set ablaze and general confusion erupted in Mysovsk.
 The train station was in flames.
 An armored train arrived after half an hour of Czechoslovak bombardment.
 Guns were offloaded from it and began to return fire upon the Czechoslovak ships.
 Since the main mission of destroying the harbor and train station were completed, the legionaries left the battle.
 On the return journey they met the enemy ship Angara which decided to evade battle.
 The rest of the journey was uneventful and they returned to Listvyanka without any further incidents.
 The Baikal was run aground and left burning for some days before being towed and ultimately scrapped.